-The private investments and onsite development will eliminate the excessive litter and graffiti as well as provide a safe and welcoming environment with enhanced lighting and streetscape for vehicles and pedestrians.
+The private investments and onsite development will eliminate the vandalism/graffiti, contaminants, hazardous materials, excessive litter and illegal dumping, and inadequate storm drainage system.
+Additionally, the private investment will provide a safe and welcoming neighborhood with enhanced lighting and streetscape for vehicles and pedestrians.